Govt urged to seek end to discrimination in Australia

 Mr Goff is to meet the Australian High Commissioner next week to discuss the issue and plans to lobby the Labor government in Australia, but said the New Zealand Government also must do more.

-Next story in Political: Kiwi youth leave for Aust 'for jobs, not sunshine'
+Next story in Politics: Kiwi youth leave for Aust 'for jobs, not sunshine'

 Copyright © 2012, Radio New Zealand